zhengjunyao-work/arc24/docs/modeling/Iteration_26_dawn_of_omni_arc.md

 - Sometimes we need to ignore the colors when dealing with objects, other times we have to consider that different colors implies different objects
 - After visualizing 50 tasks it seems that I can write easily code for 30 of them, so 60%
+- There are many growing patterns that are probably better defined by example than by code.
+- Many tasks involve grids

 ## Results